-(11) Paragraph 2.0(n) of the Ordinance states that one purpose of the Ordinance is protecting the most productive AGRICULTURAL lands from haphazard and unplanned intrusions of urban USES.

-The subject property, subject to the proposed Map Amendment, would be located in the AG-2 Agriculture district and is, by definition, a rural use.

-(12) Paragraph 2.0(o) of the Ordinance states that one purpose of the Ordinance is protecting natural features such as forested areas and watercourses.

-The subject property is bordered on the north by the Saline Branch Drainage Ditch.
-The proposed project is not expected to worsen stream conditions.

-(13) Paragraph 2.0(p) of the Ordinance states that one purpose of the Ordinance is encouraging the compact development of urban areas to minimize the cost of development of public utilities and public transportation facilities.

-The subject property, subject to the proposed Map Amendment, would be located in the AG-2 Agriculture district and is, by definition, a rural use.

-(14) Paragraph 2.0(q) of the Ordinance states that one purpose of the Ordinance is encouraging the preservation of AGRICULTURAL belts surrounding urban areas, to retain the AGRICULTURAL nature of the COUNTY, and the individual character of existing communities.

-The subject property, subject to the proposed Map Amendment, would be located in the AG-2 Agriculture district and is, by definition, a rural use.

-(15) Paragraph 2.0(r) of the Ordinance states that one purpose of the Ordinance is to provide for the safe and efficient development of renewable energy sources in those parts of the COUNTY that are most suited to their development.

-The Zoning Ordinance has designated the AG-2 Agriculture Zoning District as an acceptable area to develop PV SOLAR ARRAYS.
+- (11) Paragraph 2.0(n) of the Ordinance states that one purpose of the Ordinance is protecting the most productive AGRICULTURAL lands from haphazard and unplanned intrusions of urban USES. - The subject property, subject to the proposed Map Amendment, would be located in the AG-2 Agriculture district and is, by definition, a rural use. - (12) Paragraph 2.0(o) of the Ordinance states that one purpose of the Ordinance is protecting natural features such as forested areas and watercourses. - a.
+The subject property is bordered on the north by the Beaver Lake Drainage Ditch.
+The proposed project is not expected to worsen stream conditions. - b.
+In an email received December 12, 2022, James Cottrell, Attorney for Beaver Lake Drainage District, indicated that the District's easement is 75 feet on both sides of the ditch, starting at the top or crest of the ditch.
+A special condition has been added to ensure the easement is protected. - (13) Paragraph 2.0(p) of the Ordinance states that one purpose of the Ordinance is encouraging the compact development of urban areas to minimize the cost of development of public utilities and public transportation facilities. - The subject property, subject to the proposed Map Amendment, would be located in the AG-2 Agriculture district and is, by definition, a rural use. - (14) Paragraph 2.0(q) of the Ordinance states that one purpose of the Ordinance is encouraging the preservation of AGRICULTURAL belts surrounding urban areas, to retain the AGRICULTURAL nature of the COUNTY, and the individual character of existing communities. - The subject property, subject to the proposed Map Amendment, would be located in the AG-2 Agriculture district and is, by definition, a rural use. - (15) Paragraph 2.0(r) of the Ordinance states that one purpose of the Ordinance is to provide for the safe and efficient development of renewable energy sources in those parts of the COUNTY that are most suited to their development. - The Zoning Ordinance has designated the AG-2 Agriculture Zoning District as an acceptable area to develop PV SOLAR ARRAYS.